-The Kahala Kai catamaran, is a 38 foot twin hull Coast Guard certified vessel with a 18 foot beam.
-The Catamaran charter boat is fully equipped for comfort, safety, and close to the dive sites for quick trips.
-Some days its only two people but the weekends are usually busy, the Max cap is rated for 30 passengers, but that's rare.
-Really, its plenty of room because its a catamaran and twice as wide as the other scuba diving boats on Oahu.
+The Scuba Cat catamaran, is a 30 foot twin hull vessel with a 11 foot beam and twin 2013 Suzuki 150hp engines.
+The catamaran charter boat is fully equipped for safety and the harbor is close to the dive sites for quick trips.
+Some days its only two or three people but the weekends and summertime are usually busy.
+The USCG certified the vessel for 12 passengers, but we only bring out 6 scuba divers per charter.

-Wear your swimsuit, and bring along a towel, sunscreen, sunglasses, and payment.
+Wear your swimsuit, bring along a towel, sunscreen, beverages, and sunglasses.
 If you're a certified diver, bring your certification card and log book.
-If you’re a student, bring your crew pack each day.
+If you are a student, bring your crew pack each day.

 Yes.
 We do allow riders to come along with a diver, but The rider will need to pay for his or her boat seat at a substantial discounted rate.